xalima99/fbClone/README.md

 Installation:
 git clone https://github.com/xalima99/fbClone.git

-Provide your firebase infos folder redux/firebase/ create a Firebase.js file and initialize your firebase app using your keys.
-Then export db as default, and auth, timestamp and storage as named exports.
+Provide your firebase infos in in initializeApp function the firebase file into source folder redux/firebase/firebase.js

-Run : npm start
+Run : npm start, Application will run in port 3000